mingdom/omninmo/DOCKER.md

 - **Volume mounting**: If you're making changes to the code and want to see them reflected immediately, ensure the volumes in `docker-compose.yml` are correctly mapping your local directories.

+- **Dependencies**: The Docker image uses `requirements-docker.txt` for its dependencies.
+If you need to add or update dependencies, modify this file instead of editing the Dockerfile directly.

 ## Next Steps

 After successfully running the application locally with Docker, you can consider: